In the baptism service we thank God for his gift of life and publicly acknowledge his love.

 To continue this journey, we suggest that you come to church regularly, perhaps starting with the monthly Family Service or by joining ABC our toddlers' group.

-Children aged 4 - 10 can join Sunday school, which is held during the morning service on the 2nd, 3rd, 4th and 5th Sundays.
+Children aged 4 - 10 can come to Powerpack, which is held during the morning service on the 2nd, 3rd, 4th and 5th Sundays.